- Details

 - Category: Stories

 Perhaps the most mundane of my stories.
-No robots or spaceships this time, or outlandish plots!
+No robots or spaceships this time, or bizarre plots!
 I promise.

 - Details